ga-wdi-boston/ruby-object-model/README.md

 puts car.engine
 ```

-Whenever I create a new instance of a `person`, on initialization an instance of
+Whenever I create a new instance of a `Ford`, on initialization an instance of
-a `car` is created as well.
+a `Car` is created as well.
 This instance of car has all of the methods defined
 in the `Car` class. *It inherits all of methods defined in the `Car` class.*

 ## An Even Better Way (Mixins)